-Music therapy improves memory, attention and brain power
+Music therapy improves memory, attention and cognitive function

-Research has shown that music therapy improves memory, attention and brain power.
+Research has shown that music therapy can improve memory, attention and cognitive function.
 It can help:

 - Increase core executive functions: self-awareness, inhibition, non-verbal and verbal working memory, emotional self-regulation, self-motivation, planning and problem solving